The long coming and overdue crackdown on the corruption in the world of commodity trading.

 Perfect (and subtle) timing just ahead of the FT commodities summit.

-Considering, the aftermath of the 08 post-crash/debacle, only 2 mid-level bankers (UBS) have been prosecuted into the U.S Courts …any fines that were levied against net banks were negotiated privately between bank CEOs and the Govt..
-So, if we can’t reign in institutional corruption in the United States, can we expect much from Africa (or the Swiss-business-minded) ?
+Considering, the aftermath of the 08 post-crash/debacle, only 2 mid-level bankers (UBS) have been prosecuted into the U.S Courts …any fines levied against net banks were negotiated privately between bank CEOs and the Govt..
+If we can’t reign in institutional corruption in the United States, can we expect much from Africa (or the Swiss-business-minded) ?

 The chaos generated by Addax & Oryx is the nightmare of any trader or lender in commodity trading.